Camella: Controversies

-Monopolization of Internet connectivity

 In March 2021, the homeowner associations of the Camella Cerritos Heights and Lessandra Heights residential subdivision developments in Bacoor, Cavite protested the prohibition of Internet service providers competing against sister company Planet Cable (now Streamtech) from operating in their neighborhoods.

-In a letter to the National Telecommunications Commission, Cerritos Heights Homeowners Association Inc. (CHHAI) president Toteng Tanglao wrote about the unavailability of ISPs aside from Planet Cable due to right of way issues and lack of permits given to build broadband lines inside Cerritos Heights Phases 1 and 2, Cerritos Terraces and Cerritos Hills Phases 1, 2 and 3.
+In a letter to the National Telecommunications Commission, Cerritos Heights Homeowners Association Inc. (CHHAI) president Toteng Tanglao wrote about the unavailability of ISPs aside from Planet Cable due to right of way issues and lack of permits given to build broadband lines inside Cerritos Heights Phases 1 and 2; Cerritos Terraces; and Cerritos Hills Phases 1, 2 and 3.
 This was forwarded to the Philippine Competition Commission.
-Camella did not respond to their initial request, as well as to the same from Lani Mercado, the Mayor of Bacoor.
+Camella did not respond to their initial request, nor to one from Lani Mercado, the mayor of Bacoor.

-Furthermore, a team of armed security guards blocked personnel of Globe Telecom, a subsidiary of conglomerate Ayala Corporation, from installing Internet access cables the May of the same year.
+A team of armed security guards blocked personnel of Globe Telecom, a subsidiary of conglomerate Ayala Corporation, from installing Internet access cables in May, 2021.

 Camella responded to the petition by releasing a set of policies clarifying and formalizing the process for accepting entry of other providers.
 PLDT had since then sent the CHHAI initial plans to service their area.

+Awards and recognition

+Camella was recognized by Reader's Digest as "Asia's Trusted Brand" in property development from 2012 to 2017.

+In 2016, the Camella Palawan resort was named as "Best Housing Development" by the Philippines Property Awards.